allegro/bigflow/docs/project_setup_and_build.md

 ![BigFlow artifact scheme](./images/bigflow-artifact.png)

-As you can see, your project is turned into a standard Python package (that you can, for example, upload to [pypi](https://pypi.org/) or install locally using `pip`).
+Your project is turned into a standard Python package (that you can, for example, upload to [pypi](https://pypi.org/) or install locally using `pip`).
 Next, the package is installed on the Docker image.
 Finally, there are Airflow DAGs that utilize the produced image.

 A single DAG is generated based on the `bigflow.workflow.Workflow` class.